2018 United States House of Representatives elections in Wisconsin: District 2

 The 2nd congressional district covers Dane County, Iowa County, Lafayette County, Sauk County and Green County, as well as portions of Richland County and Rock County.
 The district includes Madison, the state's capital, its suburbs and some of the surrounding areas.
-The district is currently represented by Democrat Mark Pocan, who succeeded current Senator Tammy Baldwin in 2013.
-The PVI is D+18.
+Incumbent Democrat Mark Pocan, who had represented the district since 2013, ran for re-election.
+He was re-elected with 69% of the vote in 2016.
+The district had a PVI of D+18.